Takashi-Kamata/Air-Purifier/README.md

 <img src="https://github.com/Takashi-Kamata/air_purifier/blob/main/climatedata.png" />

 ## What's the story?
 I wanted clean air for the grow room where I'm keeping my hydroponic farm.
-Things got a bit plant-smelly during the summer, and I realized I needed to filter the air to remove both the particles and the smell.
+Things got a bit plant-smelly during the summer, and I realized I needed to filter the air to remove both the dust and the smell.
 But the air purifiers sold in stores were way too expensive.
 So, I thought, 'Why not build one myself?'
 I realized it's just a fan and a special filter working together.
 Simple, right?

 ## My Goals
 * Upskill as an Engineer